 FAQs about BRAD and BURA

-What is the difference between BURA and BRAD?
+What is the difference between BRAD and BURA?

-BRAD is the university’s publications database and aims to provide a comprehensive list of all of Brunel’s research publications.
-It is only visible to registered Brunel researchers.
-BURA disseminates and showcases the publications in BRAD by making the full-text freely available to the public via the internet, subject to copyright permissions.
+BRAD is the University’s research publications database and aims to provide a comprehensive list of all of Brunel’s research papers.
+It is only visible internally to registered Brunel researchers and research administrators.
+BURA disseminates and showcases the publications in BRAD by making the full-text freely available to the public via the Internet, subject to copyright permissions.

 What kind of material can be deposited in BURA?The BURA Content Policy specifies the types of materials that can be added to BURA.
 Teaching materials are not generally added to BURA; these can be archived in JORUM, a free online repository service for teaching and support staff.

-What happens if I leave the University?If you leave Brunel University, your papers in BURA will be retained for perpetuity.
+What happens if I leave the University?If you leave Brunel, your papers in BURA will be retained in perpetuity.

 For further information, please contact the Research Publications team: